TahaGorme/token-joiner-and-booster/README.md

 The config.json file contains the following properties:

 - `captcha_api_key`: (optional) Your 2captcha API key for solving captchas.
-- `tokens`: An array of Discord account tokens.
 - `inviteCode`: The invite code for the Discord server you wish to join.
 - `joinDelay`: The delay (in milliseconds) between each join attempt.
 - `boost`: (optional) An object containing properties for server boosting.